PurdueElectricRacing/PERterpreter/README.md

 `exit`
   - pretty much just for debugging
   - will halt routine/test execution immediately
+    - Does not fail a test or pass tests, this is simply a wrapper for the c++ exit() call.

 `prompt`
   - this will print a message and block execution until the user continues